CT 372

 On Nov.
 6, 1980, a segment of Route 72 freeway opened in Plainville, and Route 372 was extended along former Route 72.
 Route 372 was now 7.51 miles long:

-I believe Route 372 is the only state highway that was once signed on a freeway but no longer is.
+For about 30 years, Route 372 was the only state highway that was once signed on a freeway but no longer is.
+In 2023, Route 34 joined the club, as it was removed from the Oak Street Connector (which was partially removed itself) in New Haven.

 On Dec.
 21, 1989, an extension of Route 9 opened from I-91 in Cromwell to the Berlin Turnpike, at the start of the Route 72 freeway.
 Route 9 was extended along Route 72 into downtown New Britain, and in 1992 was extended to the stack interchange at I-84 in Farmington.
 Route 372 was then removed from the SR 571 freeway and extended along Farmington Avenue (an older Route 72 alignment), former Route 72 east of the Berlin Turnpike to Route 3 in Cromwell, and West Street to end at Route 99.
 (The DOT spreadsheet shows this designation change taking place in 1990.)